Gold’s Legal Minute*GLM*

 WHAT ARE THE COMPLAINTS?

-Lawrence R. Samuel Ph.D. responded as follows: “In a nutshell, according to many boomer-critics out there, the generation deserves principal blame for most, if not all, of the biggest problems of the country and the world.
+Lawrence R. Samuel Ph.D., an American cultural historian, wrote, “In a nutshell, according to many boomer-critics out there, the generation deserves principal blame for most, if not all, of the biggest problems of the country and the world.
 “Boomers soaked up a lot of economic opportunity without bothering to preserve much for the generations to come,” posited Jim Tankersley, a writer for the Washington Post, the following year, thinking that their main legacy was having “burned a lot of cheap fossil fuels and filling the atmosphere with heat-trapping gases.”
 3

 THERE ARE MORE BABY BOOMERS – CANADA IS AGING